-Idaho is home to more than 46,000 kids facing food insecurity - the lack of access, at times, to enough food to support a healthy and active lifestyle (Feeding America's Map the Meal Gap study).
-Knowing that 10% of children in Idaho may not get enough to eat is a problem by itself, but its implications extend well beyond hunger pangs.
+Idaho is home to more than 64,700 kids facing food insecurity - the lack of access, at times, to enough food to support a healthy and active lifestyle (Feeding America's Map the Meal Gap study).
+Knowing that more than 14% of children in Idaho may not get enough to eat is a problem by itself, but its implications extend well beyond hunger pangs.